-Working closely with the local community, residents, businesses and stakeholders, a project masterplan has been developed for the Roman Gardens site by BDP.
+Working closely with the local community, residents, businesses and stakeholders, a project masterplan has been developed, and now confirmed, for the Roman Gardens site by BDP.
 The proposal approved by the council states: “Public realm improvements, landscaping and heritage improvement works to the Roman Gardens”.

 The Forum has established from the Greater Manchester County Archaeologist the significance of the reconstructed North Gate, stone footings, ditches and Roman Road in the existing gardens.
 They say: “We will therefore maintain their final positions within the project masterplan.
 The North Gate itself is a replica of the northern entrance to the Roman Fort that once occupied this site and helps cement the true historical importance of Castlefield as the birthplace of Manchester.”

 The Forum says that the masterplan is designed to: Welcome you in and across Castlefield; sit comfortably with both our Roman and Victorian heritage, as well as Castlefield’s latest incarnation as a residential area and tourist destination; be high-quality, featuring a simple urban design including both hard and soft landscaping; de-clutter the whole site, including the removal of barriers to entry, improving pedestrian permeability; have a uniform approach to pathway design, lighting, furniture, and a simple, cohesive palette of plants and trees; have appropriate borders to stop trampling; and be straight-forward and inexpensive to maintain.

 According to Castlefield Forum, the settlement of Manchester was established in and around the Roman Gardens project site in Castlefield nearly 2,000 years ago, when a village grew up beside the Roman Fort of Mamucium.
 The heritage of this Roman Fort, which is essentially the birthplace of Manchester, will be the focus of the project.